 But what’s really interesting about talent management is that it needs to orchestrate win-win situations between an organization and its top performers.

-Career development is key
+Why career development is key to talent management

 Effective talent management begins before your company advertises its next new post.
 It’s about writing job descriptions for and recruiting people who not only have what it takes to meet the requirements of the current job but who have what it takes to help the company meet future strategic goals.
 This may be a particular leadership style, experience that isn’t relevant just yet but will be in a couple of years’ time, or a technical interest or ability that can lead to new revenue streams.